sco1/vid2pdf/README.md

 Simple helper utility to convert a video file to PDF image series

 ## External Requirements
 `vid2pdf` requires ffmpeg to be extracted to the `/utils/ffmpeg` folder.
 The latest version of ffmpeg can be downloaded from [ffmpeg.org](https://www.ffmpeg.org/download.html).

-Existing local ffmpeg installations are not currently supported.
+The path to an existing ffmpeg installation can also be specified using an `FFMPEG_PATH` environment variable, either directly or by utilizing a `.env` file in this project's root.

 ## Installation
 Install from PyPi with your favorite `pip` invocation: